OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 ```

-### API Calls Failing
+### API calls failing

-If you are finding that certain API calls are failing, for example `https://SERVER_URL.com/api/users/Users-1/apikeys?take=2147483647 `, it is likely that your WAF is blocking the traffic.
-To confirm this you can temporarily switch to detection rather than prevention and run the call again.
-If your API call goes through successfully in detection mode, you will need to review and remediate the rules to allow the traffic through.
+If you are finding that certain API calls are failing, for example `https://your.octopus.app/api/users/Users-1/apikeys?take=2147483647`, it's possible that your WAF is blocking the traffic.
+To confirm this you should investigate your WAF logs to determine why the API call is being blocked and make the necessary adjustments to your WAF rules.

 ## Learn more